 New York Times Article on the BSA policy change.

-BSA Membership Standards
+BSA Membership Standards.

 Scouts Honor: Ron Belgau at Spiritual Friendship on this story.